Non-degree Admission Process

 Official GRE scores indicating capacity for Graduate-level performance are required.

-Basic Skills Test Information (for School Counseling applicants and for school counseling certification/licensure applicants)
+Basic Skills Test Information (for School Counseling applicants and for school counseling licensure applicants)

-School Counseling applicants are required by the Illinois State Board of Education (ISBE) to successful pass the Basic Skills Test as an admission requirement in the Department of Counselor Education's school counseling degree program or certification/licensure only program.
-For details and instructions on this admission requirement please open the following document: Basic Skills Test Instructions
+School Counseling applicants are required by the Illinois State Board of Education (ISBE) to successfully pass the Basic Skills Test as an application/admission requirement in the Department of Counselor Education's school counseling degree program or licensure only program.
+We recommend taking your Basic Skills Test at least 2 months prior to the application deadline to ensure adequate time for processing.
+For details and instructions on this application/admission requirement please open the following documents: Basic Skills Test Instructions and ELIS Account Creation

-For applicants who are not seeking a degree and already hold a Master's degree in Counseling and wish to work toward State certification/licensure as a School Counselor, please click on the link below:
+For applicants who are not seeking a degree and already hold a Master's degree in Counseling and wish to work toward State licensure as a School Counselor, please click on the link below:

 - Apply to the School of Graduate Studies for Admission to WIU at www.wiu.edu/grad/ and click on Apply Online at least 1 month prior to the Department of Counselor Education deadline.